Skip to content

 The First Session

-- What you hope counselling might help with
+• what you hope counselling may help with

 What Happens During a Session?

-- Sitting with moments of silence to reflect
+• sitting with moments of silence or reflection

 Developing Understanding and Insight